autarch/houseabsolute.com/content/resume/index.md

 ## Presentations {#speaking}

 I have presented at many conferences around the world.
-These presentations have ranged from 5 minute lightning talks to all day intensive classes featuring extensive coding exercises as part of the class.
+These presentations have ranged from 5-minute lightning talks to all-day intensive classes featuring extensive coding exercises as part of the class.

 See [my list of slides][30] and [class descriptions][31] for more details.